Wolferado/ScandiWeb-Assignment/README.md

 # ScandiWeb's Assignment (Junior Web Developer position)

+## IMPORTANT NOTE!
+Repository is archived due to completely finished assignment and interview phase.
+##

 This repository contains the source code for the assignment for Junior Web Developer position at ScandiWeb.

 List of requirements and criteria can be found [HERE][Requirements].